wp-fail2ban/docs/installation.rst

 This is the simplest method, and the best option if you already have the LTS flavour installed:

-  - Download the latest release directly from `GitHub <https://github.com/wp-fail2ban/wp-fail2ban/releases>`_.
+  - Download the latest release directly from `GitHub releases <https://github.com/wp-fail2ban/wp-fail2ban/releases>`__.
   - Optionally (but recommended), verify the signature of the zip file.
   - Upload the zip file to your WordPress installation.